WinNamedPipesLib Package

 Working with Data() As Byte in events

 The Data parameter on ClientMessageReceived and MessageReceived is not a normal heap-allocated Byte array.
-The package constructs a hand-rolled SAFEARRAY whose backing memory points at the IOCP read buffer, then clears the array pointer at the end of the event handler so the buffer can be recycled.
+The package constructs a custom SAFEARRAY whose backing memory points at the IOCP read buffer, then clears the array pointer at the end of the event handler so the buffer can be recycled.
 The values are valid only while the handler is on the stack.

 Important